unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing an array of [client models object](#client-model-object) if the caller user has permission to list client models.
+* `200 OK`: Returned along with a body containing an array of [client models objects](#client-model-object) if the caller has permission to list client models.
-* `403 Forbidden`: Returned if the caller user does not have permission to list client models.
+* `403 Forbidden`: Returned if the caller does not have permission to list client models.
-* `404 Not Found`: Returned if the client model does not exist in the domain.

 ##### Example